Almost Universal Metrics: Introduction

-\textit{Introduction}--Higher-curvature contributions, built from the Riemann tensor and its covariant derivatives, are expected to play a central role in any viable quantum theory of gravity.
+Higher-curvature contributions, built from the Riemann tensor and its covariant derivatives, are expected to play a central role in any viable quantum theory of gravity.
 In particular, in the low-energy limit of string theory, the gravitational Lagrangian contains infinitely many curvature invariants and their derivatives.
 The corresponding field equations are typically extremely complicated and, in general, do \emph{not} admit generic Einstein metrics as solutions.

 Nevertheless, certain special metrics in General Relativity retain an extraordinary property: they continue to solve the field equations of \emph{all} higher--derivative gravity theories constructed from curvature and its covariant derivatives, independently of the detailed form of the Lagrangian.
-Understanding these ``quantum-protected'' or \emph{universal} metrics is therefore of considerable conceptual and technical interest.
+To be precise, these metrics, dubbed \textit{universal} metrics, reduce any symmetric divergence-free two tensor $E_{\mu \nu}$ to a multiple of the metric as $E_{\mu \nu}= a g_{\mu \nu}$ where $a$ is a constant.
+Understanding these ``quantum-protected'' universal metrics is therefore of considerable conceptual and technical interest.

 Beginning with Deser \citep{deser} and subsequent works \citep{gib1}–\citep{hor}, plane waves have been shown to be completely insensitive to quantum corrections: all higher-order curvature contributions vanish identically in their effective field equations.
 For a long time, plane waves were believed to be the only universal metric.
-This picture changed when $pp$-waves were shown to share the same property \citep{gib2,col1,gur1}.

 Both plane waves and $pp$-waves belong to the Kerr–Schild family and enjoy additional structural simplifications.
 The metrics to be studied here have analogous properties; let us recap some properties of the $pp$-waves and Kerr-Schild-Kundt (KSK) metrics.
 The $pp$-waves take their simplest form in the Brinkmann coordinates,